7.12.2021. Final report of the FiDiPro-project can be found on AIMS

 13.4.2017.
 Finnish Ministy of Education and Culture finances our research project Using Physical Education to Promote out-of-School Physical Activity in Lower Secondary School Students: A Randomized Controlled Intervention Based on Behavioural Theory between 2017 - 2019.

-IMPAct - Increasing Motivation for Physical Activity is a collaborative multi-national research initiative funded by the TEKES aimed at promoting motivation toward, and participation in, physical activity.
+IMPAct - Increasing Motivation for Physical Activity is a collaborative multi-national research initiative funded by the Business Finland aimed at promoting motivation toward, and participation in, physical activity.
 The global objective of the project is to develop a new, innovative, motivational theoretical model of health behaviour, produce evidence-based materials to promote physical activity, and to develop a new measure of physical activity in group settings.

 The project is led by Professor Martin S. Hagger and Professor Taru Lintunen.
 Research group consists of the experts in the fields of social and health sciences (health psychology, behavioural medicine, exercise psychology, physical activity, public health, and health promotion) and a consortium of partner organizations whose mission is to promote physical activity.
 The project headquarters is based in the Faculty of Sport and Health Sciences, University of Jyväskylä, Finland.